-The Commonwealth of Virginia Construction and Professional Services Manual - 2013 is written for those who have a basic knowledge and understanding of the building design and construction process and its terminology.
+The Commonwealth of Virginia Construction and Professional Services Manual - 2014 is written for persons with a basic knowledge and understanding of the building design and construction process and its terminology.
 State policies, standards and procedures for procurement of services, procurement of construction and contract management and administration differ from those used in the private sector and those used by agencies of the Federal Government.
 The policies stated herein are those of the Commonwealth of Virginia and are to be used by state agencies for construction on property owned by the Commonwealth subject to any delegations and/or authorizations which may be in effect for a particular agency.

-The Commonwealth of Virginia Construction and Professional Services Manual - 2013 (hereafter referred to as the Manual) consists of 8 Chapters and Appendices A through Z and contains policies, procedures and guidance that state agencies must follow in the planning, design, and execution of both capital outlay and non-capital outlay projects.
+The Commonwealth of Virginia Construction and Professional Services Manual - 2014 (hereafter referred to as the Manual) consists of 8 Chapters and Appendices A through Z and contains policies, procedures and guidance that state agencies shall follow in the planning, design, and execution of both capital outlay and non-capital outlay projects.

-The Construction and Professional Services Manual - 2013 for Architects and Engineers (hereafter referred to as the A/E Manual) consists of Chapters 1, [2](#), [3](#), Chapter 4 ([Sections 4.0 through 4.18 only](#)), Chapter 5 ([Sections 5.0 through 5.16 only](#)), Chapter [6](#), Chapter 7 ([Sections 7.0 through 7.29 only](#)) and [Appendices A through Z](#).
+The Construction and Professional Services Manual - 2014 for Architects and Engineers (hereafter referred to as the A/E Manual) consists of Chapters 1, [2](#), [3](#), Chapter 4 ([Sections 4.0 through 4.18 only](#)), Chapter 5 ([Sections 5.0 through 5.16 only](#)), Chapter [6](#), Chapter [7](#), and [Appendices A through Z](#).

 The A/E Manual and all revisions thereto, shall be incorporated into the "Contract Between the Owner and the Architect/Engineer" in their entirety, except as amended or superseded in the Contract or an addendum thereto.
-Architects and Engineers must follow the policies, procedures and guidance in the A/E Manual in providing services to state agencies in the planning, design, and execution of both capital outlay and non-capital outlay projects unless otherwise exempt in writing by the Contract or its MOU.
+Architects and Engineers shall follow the policies, procedures and guidance in the A/E Manual in providing services to state agencies in the planning, design, and execution of both capital outlay and non-capital outlay projects unless otherwise exempt in writing by the Contract or its MOU.